github/maturity-model/README.md

 The maturity model is being developed with two primary goals in mind:

-- Evaluating how our products, programs, services, and resources are helping customers develop more mature practices around open source.
+- Evaluating how GitHub products, programs, services, and resources are helping customers develop more mature practices around open source.

-- Creating a comprehensive _starter kit_ or [_field manual_](https://github.com/github/open-source/issues/94) that includes all the resources needed to use, contribute to, release, and manage open source projects on GitHub.
+- Creating a comprehensive _starter kit_ that includes all the resources needed to use, contribute to, release, and manage open source projects on GitHub.

 ## Current Status